ac101illinois/Assignment_Project_Abby_ac101/README.md

 For an added touch, I colored the graph the same teal that is in the logo.
 The summary shows the same information at the bottom of the page.
 To make my chart, I used matplotlib.

+Assignment #8:
+1. GET() is used to search and retrieve information, while POST() is used to update or add information.
+For example, I use get when searching for coffeeshop visits, and use post when adding a coffee shop review to the site.
+2. Function based views are functions that manually handle the view method (post or get), however the user must write more code when they want to create multiple views.
+3. Class based views are extensions of generic django views, which means the user does not have to write a lot of code, however it does not work well if a user is trying to create a more complex view.